netxms/netxms-doc/admin/service-monitoring.rst

   be used without [ ].

-Service.Check metric returns the following values:
+NetworkService.Check metric returns the following values:

 .. list-table::
    :widths: 15 50